notanthony/ShopifyProdEngChallengeF22/README.md

 I made modifications in the following files, this includes the changes I made in the forks.

+You can also look at the Weather API Integration commit to see the exact changes I made for the api integration

 ###### app

 -> apis -> all files

 -> controllers -> items_controller.rb